-Jana and Jesko travelled on the winter version of our Iceland Full Circle Tour (same tour here on our German site), a self-drive journey around the 1,332 km Ring Road (Iceland's main highway).
+Jana and Jesko travelled on the winter version of our Iceland Full Circle Tour, a self-drive journey around the 1,332 km Ring Road (Iceland's main highway).
 They visited Iceland in October, when you can see both the yellow and rust coloured leaves AND the northern lights glowing in the night sky.
 Win-win!

 Below are more photographic highlights of their visit: